 How long does it take to repair bad credit?

 There is no quick fix to a bad credit score.
-It all depends on where you start and how much damage you have to undo.
+We do though want to get it first to the average credit score in South Africa, It all depends on where you start and how much damage you have to undo.
 Usually, it may take three to six months for credit repair to positively affect your credit score, pending dispute resolutions with the credit bureau.

 Some actions could immediately boost your scoring, e.g. paying off your credit card debt and reducing the amount of usable credit facilities to less than 35% of your limit.